-1. Exhaust fans shall be controlled by the building energy management system, local thermostat, or wall switch as indicated on the contract drawings and equipment schedule.
-Operate group toilets based on building occupied schedules.

-F. Unit Heaters and Water Heaters:
+- 1.)
+Exhaust fans shall be controlled by either the building energy management system, local thermostat, or wall switch as indicated on the contract drawings and equipment schedule. - F. Unit Heaters and Water Heaters:

-1. Unit heaters and water heaters shall be controlled by the building energy management system or local thermostat as indicated on contract drawings.
+- 1.)
+Unit heaters and water heaters shall be controlled by the building energy management system or local thermostat as indicated on contract drawings. - G. Lighting Control: - 1.)
+Lighting shall be controlled by the building EMS per ASHRAE 90.1.
+Refer to electrical plans and details for locations of lighting contactor panels.